 Contrast this with a small pond that has been directly contaminated and subject to a “first rain” sweeping all the surrounding contamination into it; they are likely to be extremely radioactive!

-Of course, all of these “high quality” sources may still be too contaminated for direct use and will still need to be run through a filtration system.
+Of course, all of these “high-quality” sources may still be too contaminated for direct use and will still need to be run through a filtration system.
 But locating the best source of water you can find will save you time, effort, and produce better results in the end.

 Quenching Your Thirst after the Bomb

-While there is no foolproof method to remove all radioactivity from water, specialized methods outlined here are more reliable than most.
+While there is no foolproof method to remove all radioactivity from water, the specialized methods outlined here are more reliable than most.
 It is important to remember, however, that these methods will not remove all contaminants from water and should be used in conjunction with other, traditional methods of water purification to produce water that is truly safe to drink.

-With a little bit of ingenuity and prior preparation it is still possible to obtain clean water even in the midst of a nuclear wasteland!
+With a little bit of ingenuity and prior preparation, it is still possible to obtain clean water even in the midst of a nuclear wasteland!